mortenbroesby/mortenbroesby/README.md

 "Danish guy with an international mindset."

-I was born in Denmark - I currently live in the Netherlands.
+I was born in Denmark - I currently live in Denmark.

 ### What do I like?